cisagov/Malcolm/docs/ubuntu-install-example.md

 /etc/security/limits.d/limits.conf does not exist, create it?
 (Y/n): y
 ```

 If you are configuring Malcolm from within a git working copy, `install.py` will now exit.
-Run `install.py` again like you did at the beginning of the example, only remove the `sudo` and add `--configure` to run `install.py` in "configuration only" mode.
+Run `./scripts/configure` to continue with configuration:
 ```
-user@host:~/Malcolm$ ./scripts/install.py --configure
+user@host:~/Malcolm$ ./scripts/configure
 ```

-Alternately, if you are configuring Malcolm from the release tarball you will be asked if you would like to extract the contents of the tarball and to specify the installation directory and `install.py` will continue:
+Alternately, if you are configuring Malcolm from the release tarball you will be asked if you would like to extract the contents of the tarball and to specify the installation directory and Malcolm configuration will continue:
 ```
 Extract Malcolm runtime files from /home/user/Downloads/malcolm_20190611_095410_ce2d8de.tar.gz (Y/n): y